Radonoxius/Chebychev-Filter/README.md

 2. Integrate the filter into your signal processing pipeline.
 3. Test the implementation to ensure correct functionality.

-##Demo
+## Demo
-This is the waveforms we got from the oscilloscope when the cutoff frequency was set at 1000Hz.
+This is the waveforms we got from the digital oscilloscope when the cutoff frequency was set at 1000Hz.

 For 100Hz, we got: